Chronic exertional compartment syndrome is one of the most common causes of pain, numbness, and foot drop, most often seen in runners.

 In her free time, Lauren enjoys exploring the DC area with her family, yoga, baseball, and soccer.

 Ali enjoys providing care to patients with a wide variety of orthopedic conditions, from sports injuries to chronic low back, neck, and joint pain.
+As a certified Therapeutic Pain Specialist, Ali addresses pain utilizing a biopsychosocial model, recognizing the various factors that are in play in each client’s pain experience.
 She uses a treatment approach consisting of a combination of manual and exercise therapies individualized to the patient’s specific condition while taking into consideration the patient’s own goals and circumstances.
 Managing pain and working with the patient to help them maximize their function and meet their goals are some of her main priorities in treatment.

 Outside of the clinic, Ali loves walking around DC, trying out new restaurants, and playing pickup soccer.